 I’M OFF THEN by Hape Kerkeling

-Have you ever thought about hiking the Camino de Santiago?
-No matter if you have or haven’t, I’M OFF THEN is a delightful travel book; it’s very funny and very honest.
+Have you ever thought about hiking the Camino de Santiago? – If you have or haven’t, I’M OFF THEN is a delightful travel book; it’s very funny and very honest.
 The writer freely shares what he’s feeling and learning, and the thoughts that arise on his spiritual journey.
 Questions come to him from out of the blue, and answers come when least expected.
 He meets people of all persuasions, a few become good friends, others he’d rather not have met.
-The differences of one little village after another where pilgrims stay the night to seek food and refuge are noted, as are thoughts about the hike itself.
+And the differences of one little village after another where pilgrims stay the night to seek food and refuge are noted, as are thoughts about the day’s hike.